formalParrot/bigstone-laws/_clauses/law4/schematic-rule.md

 order: 1
 ---

 Players can preserve their builds before punishment.
-Staff support is not required.
+Staff is not required to help.
 This rule balances enforcement with protection.